Blog

 What Injured Victims Should Know About Medical Malpractice Arbitration in Maryland

-Posted on behalf of Peter T. Nicholl in Medical Malpractice Published on December 7, 2023 and updated on December 14, 2023.
+Posted on behalf of Peter T. Nicholl in Medical Malpractice Published on December 7, 2023 and updated on April 27, 2026.

 arbitration agreement under gavelMost Maryland medical malpractice cases are resolved by a jury in a courtroom, but some are resolved via alternative dispute resolution.
 One type of alternative dispute resolution that is common in medical malpractice cases is arbitration.

 While there may be some advantages to medical malpractice arbitration, there are also significant disadvantages.
-At The Law Offices of Peter T. Nicholl, we have helped many victims of medical malpractice secure compensation.
+At The Law Offices of Peter T. Nicholl, we have helped many victims of medical malpractice secure significant financial compensation.
 Below, we explain what patients need to know about this process.

 If you were injured because of a healthcare provider’s malpractice, call to schedule your free legal consultation.